RPVote/voting-rights/motivation.md

 layout: page
 title: Motivation
 ---

-## Background
+In the spring of 2020, the NAACP won a landmark [voting rights case](https://forward.com/news/breaking-news/447322/east-ramapo-judge-rules-violation/) in the East

-In the spring of 2020, the NAACP won a landmark voting rights case in the East Ramapo School District of Rockmount County, New York by convincing the judge that precinct boundaries drawn for school board elections substantially diluted the Black and Latino minority vote.
+Ramapo School District of Rockmount County, New York by convincing the judge that precinct boundaries drawn for school board elections substantially diluted the Black and Latino minority vote.
 Vote dilution violates Section 2 of the